-Babies do an average of four poos a day in the first week of life, and this goes down to an average of two a day by the time they are one year old.
+Babies do an average of 4 poos a day in the first week of life.
+This goes down to an average of 2 a day by the time they're 1 year old.

 Is it normal for my baby's poos to change?

 From day to day or week to week, your baby's poos will probably vary.

 If you notice a definite change of any kind, such as the poos becoming very smelly, very watery or harder (particularly if there's blood in them), you should talk to your doctor or health visitor.